Northup was the representative for Kentucky’s 3rd congressional district and was a Republican. She served from 1997 to 2006.

 - H.Res.
 304 (108th): Expressing the sense of the House of Representatives regarding United States citizens …

 - H.Res.
 525 (107th): Expressing the sense of the House of Representatives that the 107th Congress …

 - H.Res.
 516 (107th): Congratulating the Valley Sports American Little League baseball team from Louisville, Kentucky, …

 - H.J.Res.
 35 (107th): Disapproving the rule of the Occupational Safety and Health Administration relating to …

 - H.R.
 4323 (106th): Reading Research Dissemination Act

 From Jan 1997 to Dec 2006, Northup missed 154 of 5,832 roll call votes, which is 2.6%.
-This is better than the median of 2.9% among the lifetime records of representatives serving in Dec 2006.
+This is on par with the median of 2.9% among the lifetime records of representatives serving in Dec 2006.
 The chart below reports missed votes over time.